hyle-team/atomic_swap_example/README.md

 Alice has Bitcoin and wants Zano.
 Bob has Zano and wants Bitcoin.
 Both parties presented ad two instances of class SwapBundle.
 Before actuall(simulated) deal Alice and Bob negotiated and agreed on conditions, and sharing between each other following information:
+* Alice's Secret hash
-Amount of BTC traded,
+* Amount of BTC traded,
-Amount of Zano traded,
+* Amount of Zano traded,
-Bob's Bitcoin PublicKey,
+* Bob's Bitcoin PublicKey,
-Alice's Bitcoin PublicKey,
+* Alice's Bitcoin PublicKey,
-Alice's Zano Address,
+* Alice's Zano Address,
-TimeLock for BTC,
+* TimeLock for BTC,
-Timelock for Zano
+* Timelock for Zano

 Typical run of script looks like that:
 ```